Density version of the Ramsey problem and the directed Ramsey problem: Introduction

 \begin{problem} Find the the size $f(n, m)$ of the largest monochromatic clique which is contained in any two-coloring of $K_n$ with $m$ unicolored edges. \end{problem}

 Our goal is to study the order of magnitude of $f(n, m)$ in terms of $n$ and $m$, where $m$ is considered as a function of $n$.

-Our second problem concerns the Ramsey number $\vec{R}(n)$ for digraphs, which was defined by Erd\H os and Moser, and it had been studied by various authors \cite{erdos, stearn, bang, reid, tabib, lara, flores}.
+Our second problem concerns the directed Ramsey number $\vec{R}(n)$ which was defined by Erd\H os and Moser, and it had been studied by various authors \cite{erdos, stearn, bang, reid, tabib, lara, flores}.
 Here the aim is to determine the size of the largest transitive subtournament which appears in any tournament on $n$ vertices.
 A \textit{tournament} $T$ is a digraph in which every pair of vertices is joined by exactly one directed edge.
 A \textit{subtournament} $T'$ of $T$ is a tournament induced by $V(T')\subseteq V(T)$.
 A tournament is \textit{transitive} if it is acyclic.
 Recall that this is equivalent to the property that it has a topological ordering, that is, a linear ordering of its vertices such that for every directed edge $\vec{uv}$, $u$ comes before $v$ in the ordering.\\ The inverse approach appeared also in this problem, in the following sense.
 Let $F(n)$ denote the greatest integer $F$ such that all tournaments of order $n$ contain the transitive subtournament of order $F$.
 In \cite{stearn}, Stearns showed that $F(2n)\geq F(n)+1$ which provides $F(n)\geq \left\lfloor \log_2{n}\right\rfloor+1$.
 On the other hand, Erd\H os and Moser proved that $F(n)\leq \left\lfloor 2\log_2{n}\right\rfloor+1$, and conjectured that the lower bound of Stearns in fact holds with equality.
 However this turned out to be false \cite{reid}.
 Later the lower bound was improved by Sanchez-Flores \cite{flores}, who proved $F(n)\geq \left\lfloor \log_2{(n/55)}\right\rfloor + 7$ by determining the function $F(n)$ for values $F\leq55$ using computer techniques, and applying Stearns' recursion.
 Note that although this result improves the lower bound on $F(n)$, it does not disprove the asymptotic $F(n)=(1+o(1))\log_2(n)$ version of the conjecture.\\

-A semicomplete digraph is a biorientation of a complete graph $K_n$, which means that for every pair $\{v_i, v_j\}\in V(G)$ at least one of the edges $\overrightarrow{v_iv_j}$ and $\overrightarrow{v_jv_i}$ is in the edge set of the digraph $G$.
+A \textit{biorientation} of an undirected graph $G$ is a digraph obtained from $G$ by replacing each edge $\{v_i, v_j\}$ of $G$ with either the arc $\overrightarrow{v_iv_j}$ or the arc $\overrightarrow{v_jv_i}$ or both of them.
+A \textit{semicomplete digraph} is a biorientation of a complete graph $K_n$.
 If both directed edges lie in the edge set, then we call the undirected edge $(v_i, v_j)$ bi-oriented.
 Hence, both tournaments and complete digraphs are examples for this digraph family.